Theatre Arts

 Learn from Experts in the Field

-As mentors, collaborators, and coaches, our faculty advise and coach students who are auditioning for professional training in acting or pursuing graduate training in stage management.
+As mentors, collaborators, and coaches, our faculty advise and prepare students to audition and interview professionally or to pursue graduate training programs.
 They maintain a longstanding tradition of excellence and innovation as well as a liberal arts approach to theatre education.

 Student in a play